 What can I see and do at Painted Rocks Reservoir?

-- Fishing: Fed by the West Fork of the Bitterroot River, the lake fishes well for rainbow, cutthroat, and brook trout, especially where the West Fork enters.
-Fish the depths of the lake for whitefish and dolly varden.
+- Fishing: Fed by the West Fork of the Bitterroot River, the lake fishes well for Westslope Cutthroat.
+Fish the depths of the lake for Mountain Whitefish and Westslope Cutthroat Trout.